 - Idle mode: Power on, disks spinning, track following, unit ready to receive and respond to control line commands. - Operating mode: Continuous random cylinder selection and seek operation of the actuator with a dwell time at each cylinder.
-The seek rate for the drive can be calculated as shown below.
+The seek rate can be calculated as shown below.

-Ns = 0.4/(Tt + T1)
+$$Ns = 0.4/(Tt + T1)$$